Software Component Overview

 Operating System Compatibility

 The primary supported OS for FRC components is Windows.
-All required FRC software components have been tested on Windows 7, 8, and 10.
-Windows XP is not supported.
+All required FRC software components have been tested on Windows 10.
+NI Tools do not support Windows 7 or 8.1.

 Many of the tools for C++/Java programming are also supported and tested on macOS and Linux.
 Teams programming in C++/Java should be able to develop using these systems, using a Windows system for the Windows-only operations such as the Driver Station, Radio Configuration Utility, and roboRIO Imaging Tool.